 The Ultimate Guide to Domestic Partnerships and Health Insurance

-A domestic partnership is when two people live together in a committed relationship as if they are spouses, but are not legally married.
-Domestic partners can be of the same or opposite sex and should have similar characteristics as married couples (e.g. shared financial responsibility).
-Depending on state law, domestic partnerships have access to certain benefits, such as eligibility for employer-sponsored health plans.
+A domestic partnership is when two people of any sex live together in a committed relationship and often share financial responsibilities as if they are spouses, but are not legally married.
+Depending on state law, domestic partners have access to certain benefits, such as eligibility for employer-sponsored health plans.

-Domestic partnerships are not recognized on the federal level.
-This means that your local city will have its own guidelines regarding what a domestic partnership is.
+Domestic partnerships are not recognized at the federal level.
+This means your state will have its own guidelines regarding what a domestic partnership is and what legal rights it affords you.

 Qualifications for domestic partnership vary by city.
 Some cities may require you to be local residents, of a certain age, or have local employment.
-Find out who in your local government issues marriage licenses, and ask them how they recognize domestic partnerships.
+You can do an internet search for your state’s domestic partnership qualifications or find out who in your local government issues marriage licenses, and ask them how they recognize domestic partnerships.

 Inside tip → If you’re unable to find family coverage, you can enroll in individual plans.
 This can actually be a more affordable option if one of you is eligible for subsidized prices.